 - The school nurse registers on the Healthy Child Care Colorado website to access Medication Administration Training course materials.

 - The school nurse must register to access the materials.
-Click on "Join the CCHC Hub" to register.
+Use the blue "Apply" button to apply to join the CCHC Center.

 - After access granted, the school nurse can log in to acccess the faciliator guide, materials, forms, and resources.